Andrew Vaughn Player Props: White Sox vs. Tigers

-On Friday, Andrew Vaughn (batting .351 in his past 10 games) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Reese Olson.
-First pitch is at 8:10 PM ET.
+On Saturday, Andrew Vaughn (hitting .351 in his past 10 games) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 2:10 PM ET.

-In his last game, he strung together two hits (going 2-for-4 with a double) against the Angels.
+In his most recent game he had a one-hit showing (1-for-3) against the Tigers.

 Andrew Vaughn Game Info & Props vs. the Tigers